Name: Susan Denise Atkins

 The Hinman Murder

-Atkins was present during the murder of Gary Hinman.
-On July 25, 1969, Robert Beausoleil, Susan Atkins, and Mary Brunner paid Gary Hinman a visit.
-According to Beausoleil’s jailhouse interview for Oui Magazine, 1981, they went to Hinman because Hinman had sold Beausoleil 1000 tabs of bad mescaline.
-Beausoleil wanted his money back.
+Atkins was a participant in the murder of Gary Hinman.
+On July 25, 1969, Manson told Robert Beausoleil, Susan Atkins, and Mary Brunner to pay Gary Hinman a visit.
+According to Beausoleil they went to Hinman because Hinman had sold Beausoleil 1000 tabs of bad mescaline and Beausoleil wanted his money back.

-Gary told Beausoleil that he didn’t have the money.
-Gary was held captive for 3 days.
-Beausoleil, Atkins and Brunner took turns sleeping.
+When Beausoleil asked Gary Hinman for money, Gary told Beausoleil that he didn’t have any money.
+Gary then was held captive for 3 days.
 According to Danny Decarlo Beausoleil had knocked Gary around for 3 or 4 hours.
-Later on Manson and Bruce Davis stopped by.
-Manson had a sword on him and struck Gary in the head, slicing of a piece of his ear.
+Later on Charles Manson and Bruce Davis stopped by.
+Manson had a sword on him and struck Gary in the head, slicing of a piece of his ear while Davis pointed a gun at Hinman.
 Atkins and Brunner tried to stitch up Gary’s face with a needle and dental floss.

 The ordeal finally ended when Beausoleil stabbed Gary twice in the chest.
 Gary didn’t die immediately and made loud gurgling sounds so Atkins and Brunner took turns smothering Gary with a pillow.